themaleem/hyperbolic-chat-ext/README.md

 ## Prerequisites
 - Python 3.6+
-- A Hyperbolic Labs API key (replace the placeholder in the code with your own key)
+- A [Hyperbolic API key](https://app.hyperbolic.xyz/settings) (replace the placeholder in the code with your own key)
 - Internet connection for API requests

 ## Setup